 For more information:

-Description: This program will help small businesses with a one-time reimbursement of up to $10,000 for costs incurred from business interruption due to Emergency Proclamations and to help implement safety precautions to prevent the spread of COVID-19.
+Description: This program will help small businesses cover costs incurred from business interruption due to Emergency Proclamations and to help implement safety precautions to prevent the spread of COVID-19.

 Application Deadline: Accepting applications until funds are no longer available.